grafek/gifts-and-expenses-tracker/README.md

 ## 🔥 Features
-- [x] add and list expenses on the chart
+- [x] CRUD expenses on the chart or list for editing/removing
 - [x] basic form validation & user feedback
 - [x] auth and protected routes